 – Mphatso Jumbe, Executive Director, MOVE!
 And Owner/Entrepreneur of MAFU (Fresh Foods) Malawi

 Shamillah Wilson is a conscious cliff-diver…someone motivated by the challenge of what some say cannot be done, what many fear to leap into – the unknown, her/our unlimited potential.
 She does not do this with the agonizing strain – the daily grind of trying to move mountains, but with a passion, playfulness and an adventurous spirit that stays alert to the markers and cues along the way.
-She is a generous and enthusiastic coach to others who yearn to leap in faith off their own mountains and an acute listener who knows what questions to ask, when to challenge and when to allow the revelation of the new inner terrain – the possibilities within each of us, to unfold.
-Coaching sessions with her have struck an old chord of a doubt-free much younger and possibly more daring version of me, who listened to the voice inside that confidently said, “Of course you are…of course you can!”
+She is a generous and enthusiastic coach to others who yearn to leap in the faith of their own mountains and an acute listener who knows what questions to ask, when to challenge and when to allow the revelation of the new inner terrain – the possibilities within each of us, to unfold.
+Coaching sessions with her have struck an old chord of a doubt-free much younger and possibly more daring version of me, who listened to the voice inside that confidently said, “Of course you are…of course, you can!”
 Now I hear that bold, imaginative voice everywhere, as I navigate my life by the choices I am making and the future I am envisioning.

 – Malika Ndlovu, South African poet, performer, project manager and applied arts practitioner

 Coaching has led me to have a more purposeful life and I now realize that all my actions change my situation.
 The sessions made me more organized and I am now clearing all the clutter that cause stagnation and frustration.
 The independence gained and confidence I now have in my abilities turns my potential into physical attainments.
-My life changes daily, I realize the benefits to this change and are more sensitized to the subliminal messages sent by the universe as challenges.
+My life changes daily, I realize the benefits of this change and are more sensitized to the subliminal messages sent by the universe as challenges.

 – Mongezi Mtati (Entrepreneur and Brand Architect, Johannesburg)